-You can transfer ownership of the Account to another Eligible Individual who is also a Sibling of the Account Owner, subject to the rules and risks stated herein.
+You can transfer ownership of the account to another Eligible Individual, subject to the rules and risks stated herein.
 You may transfer ownership during the Account Owner's lifetime, or you can designate a Successor Account Owner to take over the Account balance upon the Account Owner's death.
 This section addresses the general rules surrounding changes of Account Owner.

-Because transfer of ownership is limited to an Eligible Individual who is a Sibling, the Sibling may move assets from one Investment Option to another up to two times per year, regardless of whether the prior Account Owner had already done so that same year.
+If the new owner is a Sibling, the Sibling may move assets from one Investment Option to another up to two times per year, regardless of whether the prior Account Owner had already done so that same year.
 The Sibling may also contribute up to the full Annual Contribution Limit, regardless of whether any contributions were made by the prior Account Owner.